 \subsubsection{Comparing RDMs}

-The second level analysis is comparing a set of measured data-RDMs (from a set of subjects) to the RDMs predicted by different models.
-There are various measures to compare RDMs, which are chosen based on what aspects the model RDMs are meant to capture.
-The strictest measure to use would be to simply compute a euclidean distance between a model-RDM and the reference-RDMs.
-In virtually all cases, we cannot predict the exact magnitude of the distances though, as the signal to noise ratio varies between subjects and measurement sessions.
-Allowing an overall scaling of the RDMs leads to the cosine similarity.
-If we additionally drop the assumption that a predicted difference of 0 corresponds to a measured dissimilarity of 0, we can use a correlation between RDMs.
-For the cosine similarity and correlation between RDMs we recently proposed whitened variants which take the correlations between the different entries of the RDM into account \citep{diedrichsen2021}.
+The second level analysis is comparing a measured data-RDM (for each subject) to the RDMs predicted by different models.
+There are various measures to compare RDMs.
+The right choice depends on the aspects of the data RDM that the models are meant to predict.
+A strict measure would be the Euclidean distance (or equivalently the mean squared error) between a model RDM and the data RDM.
+However, we usually cannot predict the absolute magnitude of the distances because the signal-to-noise ratio varies between subjects and measurement sessions.
+Allowing an overall scaling of the RDMs leads to the cosine similarity between RDMs.
+If we additionally drop the assumption that a predicted difference of 0 corresponds to a measured dissimilarity of 0, we can use a correlation coefficient between RDMs.
+For the cosine similarity and Pearson correlation between RDMs we recently proposed whitened variants which take the correlations between the different entries of the RDM into account \citep{diedrichsen2021}.
 Finally, we can drop the assumption of a linear relationship between RDMs by using rank correlations like Kendall's $\tau$ or Spearman's $\rho$.
 For this lowest bar for a relationship Kendall's $\tau_a$ or randomized rank breaking for Spearman's $\rho_a$ are usually preferred over a standard Spearman's $\rho$ or Kendall's $\tau_b$ and $\tau_c$, which all favor RDMs with tied ranks \citep{nili2014}.
-As we discuss below there is a direct formula for the expected Spearman's rho under random tiebraking, which we prefer now for computational efficiency reasons.
-Concretely, these different comparison metrics are defined as follows:
+As we discuss below there is a direct formula for the expected Spearman's $\rho$ under random tiebraking, which we prefer now for computational efficiency reasons.

-\paragraph{Cosine similarity} The most stringent similarity measure for RDMs is the cosine similarity.
-For two vectorized RDMs $\mathbf{r}_1$ and $\mathbf{r}_2$ it is defined as:

-\paragraph{Correlation} When a dissimilarity of 0 is not interpretable as indistinguishable, the average dissimilarity can be removed by using the Pearson correlation as a similarity measure.
-It is defined as: